-- The position should provide an experience in which learning is the primary goal.Â There must be a balance between learning and contributing.Â The Career Services staff or faculty member will work with the employer to ensure that an internship opportunity is mutually beneficial.
+There should be a balance between learning and contributing (see Definition of an Internship below).Â The Career Services staff or faculty member can work with an employer to ensure that an internship opportunity is mutually beneficial.

-- The position should provide an experience in which learning goals can be achieved and measured.
+- The position should provide a quality experience in which learning is the primary goal and where learning goals can be identified, achieved and measured.

-- A supervisor must be provided to act as the student’s mentor and liaison between the employer and the internship faculty advisor on the student’s professional development and accomplishment of learning goals so a grade can be assigned.
+- a supervisor to be assigned to act as the student’s mentor and liaison between the employer and the internship faculty advisor to provide feedback on the intern’s professional development and accomplishment of learning goals;

 To hire a Co-op/Intern:

 Please post the job to our online system.Â Under the Posting Information section, in the Position Type field, choose INTERNSHIP.

 Definition of an Internship from the Council for the Advancement of Standards in Higher Education (CAS)

 What distinguishes internships from other forms of active learning is that there is a degree of supervision and self-study that allows students to â€ślearn by doingâ€ť and to reflect upon that learning in a way that achieves certain learning goals and objectives.
 Feedback for improvement and the development or refinement of learning goals is also essential.
 What distinguishes an intern from a volunteer is the deliberative form of learning that takes place.
 There must be a balance between learning and contributing, and the student, the studentâ€™s institution, and the internship placement site must share in the responsibility to ensure that the balance is appropriate and that the learning is of sufficiently high quality to warrant the effort, which might include academic credit.